ankohanse/pystuderxcom/README.md

 3. Configure the Moxa NPort device
     - In the Main Menu, select 'Operating Settings' -> Port 1
-    - Verify that 'Operation Mode' is set to 'TCP Client'
+    - Verify that 'Operation Mode' is set to 'TCP Client' (preferred mode, TCP Server and UDP are also supported)
-    - Add the ip-address of your HomeAssistant as 'Destination IP address'
+    - Add the ip-address of your computer as 'Destination IP address'
     - Set Delimeter 1 to '0d' and Enable
     - Set Delimeter 2 to '0a' and Enable
     - Set Delimeter Process to 'Strip Delimeter'